Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 molecular dynamics simulations of molecules and solids by the spanish group, https://departments.icmab.es/ (Ref.
 1, 2).
 It is compiled for MPI parallel environments.
 It is also compiled by Intel's vector-and-parallel compiler, where the points of arch.make in CC, FC and LIBS are written in PDF here.
-But, it is needed to go through more steps due to complexity.
+But, it needs to go through more steps due to complexity.

   We can successfully compile the gfortran siesta-4.1-b4 with mpi-3.2, scalapack 2.0, and OpenBLAS-0.3.13 for the parallel version.
 The file named siesta-4.1-b4gcc.tar.gz is unzipped, do "sh ../Src/obj_setup.sh",